DeSantis is defending new slavery teachings. Civil rights leaders see a pattern of 'policy violence'

 “DeSantis has perfected the art of using policy violence that we must stop," said Derrick Johnson, president and CEO of the NAACP.
 His organization issued a travel advisory for Florida in May warning African Americans against DeSantis' “aggressive attempts to erase Black history and to restrict diversity, equity, and inclusion programs in Florida schools.”

-The divisive debate highlights the political and practical risks of DeSantis’ approach to racial issues as he seeks to catch Donald Trump in the crowded 2024 primary and the Republican Party works to strengthen its dismal standing with voters of color.
+The divisive debate highlights the political and practical risks of DeSantis’ approach to racial issues as he seeks to reset his struggling campaign and the Republican Party works to strengthen its dismal standing with voters of color.

 Ambitious Republican leaders have long seized on white grievance to animate the party's most passionate voters, who are almost exclusively white.
 But DeSantis, a combative conservative who leads one of the nation's largest states, has embraced far-right positions on race perhaps more aggressively than anyone in the 2024 presidential contest as he tries to position himself to the right of Trump.